giulong/spectrum/docs/README.md

 Actual configurations of any email provider to be used are out of scope.
 For the provided snippet, check [Google's docs](https://support.google.com/accounts/answer/185833?p=InvalidSecondFactor) on how to generate an app password.

-Check Simple Java Mail's docs to see all the [available properties](https://www.simplejavamail.org/configuration.html#section-available-properties).
+Check Simple java Mail's docs to see all the [available properties](https://www.simplejavamail.org/configuration.html#section-available-properties).

 > ⚠️ Mail Template<br/>
 > The default [mail.html template](spectrum/src/main/resources/templates/mail.html) is meant to be used to notify about each test result,